-While the Heat are one of seven teams (San Jose Barracuda, Bakersfield Condors, Ontario Reign, San Diego Gulls, San Antonio Rampage and Texas Stars) to be in the inaugural “Pacific Division” of the AHL in 2016-17, the franchise that comes to Stockton has actually been around since 1977.
+While the Heat will be one of eight teams (San Jose Barracuda, Bakersfield Condors, Ontario Reign, San Diego Gulls, San Antonio Rampage, Texas Stars and Tucson Roadrunners) in the “Pacific Division” of the AHL in 2016-17, the franchise that comes to Stockton has actually been around since 1977.

 The franchise began in Portland, Maine as the Maine Mariners, making several moves until finding a long-term home in Stockton as part of the AHL movement to the West Coast.
 Over the past 38 years, the franchise has won four Calder Cup Championships and has employed some of the best players and coaches in the history of the sport including Ken Daneyko, Martin Brodeur, Herb Brooks and Marty St. Louis .